tinayahcc/User-Authentication-System-Project/README.md

 # User-Authentication-System-Project
-user authentication system project with qr code reader
+user authentication system project with qr code reader I created an html window to simulate watching a movie in cinema.
+If the QR code of the movie ticket is correct, you will then be able to watch that movie (door is unlocked)

-Change relative path according to your file location.
+note : change relative path according to your file location.